greglook/merkle-db/doc/indexing.md

 merge, and we need to reconcile these while changing as few nodes as possible.

 To understand how this is accomplished, let's consider the update to a generic individual index node in the tree.
-Let's assume we have a function `update-index-node!` which does what we want - what would such a function look like?
+What would such a function look like?
 For inputs, first we'll need the graph store (so we can store and retrieve nodes) and a set of tree-level parameters specifying the branching factor, partition limit, and field families.
 We will assume these as a given throughout the algorithm.

 Next we'll need the data for the node we're operating on, and the sequence of changes to apply to it.
 Generally, the changes should fall into the range of record keys that the index subtree covers.
 Finally, we'll accept a _carry_ input, which will be explained later.

 Initially, the obvious choice for an output is the updated version of the input node.
 However, this fails to account for the fact that we may need to split the